 Miresga: Accelerating Layer-7 Load Balancing with Programmable Switches

-Published in Proceedings of the ACM Web Conference 2025, 2025
+To be Published in Proceedings of the ACM Web Conference 2025, 2025

 As online cloud services expand rapidly, layer-7 load balancing has become indispensable for maintaining service availability and performance.
 The emergence of programmable switches with both high performance and a certain degree of flexibility has made it possible to apply programmable switches to load balancing.
 Nevertheless, the limited memory capacity and the relatively sluggish speed of table entry insertion and deletion of programmable switches have severely constrained their performance.